Back to Blog

 In the money transfer context, phishing refers to fraudulent emails, texts (smishing), or calls (vishing) that impersonate legitimate transfer providers to steal login credentials, payment details, or one-time passwords.

-The attack typically works as follows: the victim receives a message appearing to come from their transfer provider, warning of a problem with their account or a transfer.
+The attack works as follows: the victim receives a message appearing to come from their transfer provider, warning of a problem with their account or a transfer.
 A link directs them to a fake website that closely replicates the real provider's login page.
+When the victim enters their credentials, the attacker captures them and uses them to redirect transfers.

 Account Takeover and SIM Swap Attacks